-Here are two of the best science books I’ve come across in a good while: Explaining Humans by Camilla Pang, and Skönheten i Kaos by Julia Ravanis.
+Here are two of the best science books I’ve read in a while: Explaining Humans by Camilla Pang, and Skönheten i Kaos by Julia Ravanis.
 Reading them back to back I came away with an impression of perfect symmetry.

-Just like it’s impossible to measure both the position and speed of a quantum particle, it’s hard to assimilate the perspectives in these two books.
-The writers seem to be intimately entangled and yet their points of view couldn’t be more different.
+Just like it’s impossible to measure both the position and speed of a quantum particle, it’s hard to fully assimilate the perspectives of these two books.
+The writers seem intimately entangled, yet their points of view couldn’t be more different.

-Where Pang reaches for science to help make sense of a world made alien in her Asperger perspective, Ravanis reaches for the humanities to fall back in love with physics; a field that has grown unrelatable as she’s travelling up the river towards the dark heart of quantum mechanics.
+While Pang uses science to make sense of a world made alien by her Asperger’s perspective, Ravanis turns to the humanities to rekindle her love for physics—a field that has become increasingly unrelatable as she ventures deeper into the dark heart of quantum mechanics.

-Both writers are under 30 and they both share an exceptional sense for literary style, as well as a wide-eyed fascination for the wonders of perfectly elegant equations and for perfectly irrational human passions.
-It’s hard not to be swept away by their infectious enthusiasm.
+Both writers are under 30 and share an exceptional literary style, along with a wide-eyed fascination for the wonders of elegant equations and irrational human passions.
+Their infectious enthusiasm is hard to resist.

 I won’t try to quote from Ravanis’ book, since I’d had to mangle her beautiful language, but I will try to summarise one of the thoughts that I found to have the most profound meaning.
 It’s where she’s taking a close look at the metaphors we use to make sense of the world.